RickyCook/CV/README.rst

 Responsibilities
 ````````````````
 - Managing my own time to develop software and algorithms for statistical
-  analysis, data display, connection to brokers and many more complex problems.
+  analysis, data display, connection to brokers, automated/assisted trading,
+  and transformation of data between formats.
 - Selecting technology (both hardware, and off the shelf software and
   libraries) that suited project needs.
 - Designing databases and software to link projects together to share